 \section{A Type of Unifying Relations in (A)dS}

-In section \ref{sec:unifyingflat}, we have reviewed some of the unifying relations in flat spacetime.
-As a natural generalization, it is desirable to figure out whether the unifying relations are valid in curved spacetime.
+In section \ref{sec:unifyingflat}, we have reviewed some of the unifying relations \eqref{uni}, \eqref{uni2} and \eqref{cor} in flat spacetime.
+As a natural generalization, it is desirable to figure out whether the unifying relations \eqref{uni}, \eqref{uni2} and \eqref{cor} are valid in curved spacetime.
+For simplicity, we only consider the simplest case \eqref{cor} in this work and put the other relations \eqref{uni} and \eqref{uni2} in future work.
 In this section \ref{sec:unifyingads}, we use the BG currents recursions in (A)dS to bridge the correlation functions between pure YM theory and scalar theory minimal coupled with gluons by acting some trace operators $\ma{T}[ij]$ on YM side.
-To be familiar with the unifying relations we aim to prove, we take the four points \ref{subsec:4points} and six points \ref{subsec:6points} correlation functions as some examples.
-Furthermore, we can find the validity of unifying relations in such examples.
-In subsection \ref{subsec:proof}, we present a rigorous proof to unifying relations in (A)dS.
+To be familiar with the unifying relations \eqref{cor} we aim to prove, we take the four points \ref{subsec:4points} and six points \ref{subsec:6points} correlation functions as some examples.
+Furthermore, we can find the validity of unifying relations \eqref{cor} in such examples.
+In subsection \ref{subsec:proof}, we present a rigorous proof to unifying relations \eqref{cor} in (A)dS.
 In the final subsection, we discuss a more helpful type of unifying relations: the generalization of the relation in the subsection \ref{subsec:proof}.
-In this section, we will focus on the relations between an arbitrary binary tree on both sides, and we set $I=JK, J=AB, K=CD$ for a given binary tree.
-Then we write down the corresponding BG currents.
+In this section, we will focus on the relations between an arbitrary binary tree on both sides, and we use the following notation to denote the deconcatenation: $I=JK, J=AB, K=CD$ for a given binary tree.